Heimdal

 What Is the Deep Web?

-This means that in order to access one of these pages, you need to either know their exact address (link) or to click on another link once you get in the deep side of the web.
+In order to access deep web pages, you need to either know their exact address (link) or to click on another link once you get in the deep side of the web.

-Also, the deep web can include significant parts of the legitimate, mainstream web (like Netflix or Amazon pages), simply because they are personalized for users and not all URLs are meant to be indexed.
+The deep web can also include significant parts of the legitimate, mainstream web – like Netflix or Amazon pages, simply because they are personalized for users and not all URLs are meant to be indexed.

 What Is the Dark Web?